strapi/strapi/packages/strapi-plugin-graphql/README.md

 # Strapi GraphQL

 This plugin will add GraphQL functionality to your app.
-By default it will provide you with all the default CRUD methods.
+By default it will provide you with most CRUD methods exposed in Strapi REST API.

 To learn more about GraphQL in Strapi [visit documentation](https://strapi.io/documentation/v3.x/plugins/graphql.html)